 Take time well before your meeting to plan and structure your interview, review the applicants CV and ask questions which link their experience to the role.
 Avoid generic questions as they tend to elicit generically rehearsed answers – rather push the candidate to express their motivations and what energises them in their professional role

 It’s absolutely critical to provide constructive feedback to your recruitment consultant or directly with the candidate.
 Even if it is bad news it is expected that you provide a reason why you feel the person is unsuitable for the role and thank the candidate for their time.

 Lastly, do remember we are here to help.
 Because we’re a niche recruitment consultant specialising in Marketing, eCommerce and Product Management roles we have experienced consultants consistently matching highly skilled candidates with like-minded organisations.

-If you are struggling to find the right candidate or are fedup with your current recruiting strategy why not give us a call to see how we can help you?
+If you are struggling to find the right candidate, give us a call to see how we can help you?
 Contact us now